Bellfalasch/Migrate-2-WP/README.md

 ----------------

 ### 0.8
 Getting there!
-Major rearrangement of all the steps after doing some heavy (well, light) thinking.
-Dropped the last two steps, moved the link-updater from Step 6 into Step 5 ("Move"), and splitting the Step 3 ("Clean") into three steps of it's on (needed for easier handling of the code).
+Major rearrangement of all the steps after doing some heavy (well, light ;P) thinking.
+Dropped the last two steps, moved the link-updater from Step 6 into Step 5 ("Move"), and splitting the Step 3 ("Clean") into three steps of it's own (needed for easier handling of the code).
+All steps now have code - or will soon have - for testing the step before actually running it.

-Also the crawling in Step 1 has major improvements, with bugfixes, http header status checks, settings, etc. I'm also introducing the Projects page where you create and manage your project, as well as a drop down in the nav-bar to select project to run the migration on.
+And the crawling in Step 1 had major improvements, with bugfixes, http header status checks, settings, etc. I'm also introducing the brand new Projects page where you create and manage your project, as well as a drop down in the nav-bar so you can select which of your projects to run the migration on.

 ### 0.5
 If you manually edit the code, you can get all the steps running and working fine =) Still a lot to go, and a bucket load of ideas coming.
 For instance moving the steps around a bit, merging a few, adding one last "checklist", and of course much better settings.
 Stay tuned!